College of Education

 The College of Education offers programs of study leading to the baccalaureate degree in education with certification to teach early childhood, elementary, middle school and special education.
 In addition, the college offers programs that lead to teacher certification in secondary education and PreK-12 education.
 Students must be aware that all programs are screened majors; specified admission standards, including Core Curriculum requirements, are included in program-specific descriptions.

 Teacher Education programs, based on state and national standards, are nationally accredited and approved by the Maryland State Department of Education.
 Programs utilize the Interstate Teacher Assessment and Support Consortium Principles and program-specific professional association standards as performance-based outcomes for teacher candidates.
-Applicants for Maryland teaching certificates are required to meet the Maryland State Department of Education Basic Skills Assessment requirements and Praxis II examinations, as determined by the Maryland State Board of Education.
+Applicants for Maryland teaching certificates are required to meet the Maryland State Department of Education Basic Skills Assessment requirements, Praxis II Content Examination requirements, and the Performance Assessment requirement, as determined by the Maryland State Board of Education.

 - Diversity and Inclusivity

 - Professionalism and Leadership

 Towson University will be recognized for preparing innovative and socially just professionals who advocate on behalf of children, families, and the profession.
 We will empower educators with strong knowledge of research-based pedagogies, a technology-rich skillset, a deep understanding of how children, youth, and adults learn, and caring dispositions to lead and succeed in inclusive and equitable settings.

 The mission of Educator Preparation Programs at Towson University is to: